 TWO (2) NIGHTS STANDARD HOTEL ACCOMMODATION (ONE ROOM, QUADRUPLE OCCUPANCY, ROOM AND TAX ONLY) AT UNIVERSAL’S CABANA BAY BEACH RESORT OR AT ANOTHER ON-SITE HOTEL (AS DETERMINED BY UNIVERSAL ORLANDO IN THEIR SOLE DISCRETION).

-TWO (2) NIGHTS OF OVERNIGHT PARKING AT ON-SITE HOTEL FOR WINNER AND UP TO THREE (3) GUESTS (VALID FOR ONE (1) VEHICLE).
+TWO (2) NIGHTS OF OVERNIGHT SELF PARKING AT ON-SITE HOTEL FOR WINNER AND UP TO THREE (3) GUESTS (VALID FOR ONE (1) VEHICLE).

-FOUR (4) UNIVERSAL ORLANDO 3 PARK 3 DAY PARK-TO-PARK TICKETS FOR GRAND PRIZE WINNER AND UP TO THREE (3) GUESTS.
+FOUR (4) UNIVERSAL ORLANDO 3-PARK 3-DAY PARK-TO-PARK TICKETS FOR ADMISSION TO UNIVERSAL STUDIOS FLORIDA AND UNIVERSAL ISLANDS OF ADVENTURE THEME PARKS, AND UNIVERSAL VOLCANO BAY WATER THEME PARK FOR GRAND PRIZE WINNER AND UP TO THREE (3) GUESTS.

-ARV of the Grand Prize is TWO THOUSAND TWO HUNDRED NINETY ONE AND 62/100 DOLLARS ($2,291.62).
+ARV of the Grand Prize is TWO THOUSAND THREE HUNDRED EIGHTY-FIVE AND 86/100 DOLLARS ($2,385.86).